 Regulations such as ATEX, UKCA EX, DSEAR and NEC directly address safety hazards within your working environment.
 These hazards can include the handling and maintenance of potentially flammable, explosive, and thermally reactive dusts, gases, vapours, and other materials.
 If not properly controlled, these hazards could lead to potentially catastrophic fire and explosive risks.
 It is the asset owner/guardian’s responsibility to ensure they are compliant with the necessary regulations within their country of residence.

-Our highly qualified engineers & process safety specialists use their expertise & site experience, coupled with access to an extensive library of both current & historical UK & international directives, standards, guidelines & legislation to deliver a range of Process Safety services across all industries & sites containing process safety issues.
+Our highly qualified engineers & process safety consultancy specialists use their expertise & site experience, coupled with access to an extensive library of both current & historical UK & international directives, standards, guidelines & legislation to deliver a range of Process Safety consultancy services across all industries & sites containing process safety issues.

 The Process Safety division compliments our established engineering services: we offer a one-stop Process Safety service from supporting your initial plant design, to HAZOPs and other such studies (HAZOPs, HAZID, ATEX (DSEAR) assessments) through to determination of Hazardous Area Classification, associated equipment installation, maintenance, and inspection.